NicolasPham/Web-Development/README.md

  >> const path = require('path');
  >> app.set('views', path.join(__dirname, '/views') // join the path in the parentheses

+- Get request: used to retrieve information, data is sent via query string, limited amount of data can be sent
 >> app.get("/", (req, res) => res.sendFile(__dirname + "index.html"));
 >> app.get("/", (req, res) => res.send("Contact me at: nickpham163@gmail.com")); //we can use res.write with combination of res.send
 >> app.get('/', (req, res) => res.render('home'); //render the HTML file home

+- Post request: used to post data to the server, used to write/create/update.
+Can send any sort of data (JSON) via request body, not a query string
+>>
+>> app.post("/", (req, res) => {...}); route the HTTP POST request to the specify path with the specify callback function
+ >>> req.body.idName : idName must match with the name of the input

+>> app.use(express.static("{folderName}"); //link the css sources and imgages to the html
 >> app.use(() => console.log("We got a new request!!!!")) //anytime we hit refresh, this code run

 -  Serve static assest: express.static(root, [optional]);